 - a.
 Students are expected to abide by the rules outlined by the examination coordinator or his/her delegate. - b.
 Students will be allowed into the examination area after it has been established that they hold a current, valid Dawson ID card.
-Students without a Dawson ID will be referred to the Examination Coordinator or his/her representative and may only enter the examination area with his/her permission. - c.
+Students without a Dawson ID will be referred to the examination coordinator or his/her representative and may only enter the examination area with his/her permission. - c.
 Students will be required to deposit personal belongings in a designated area.
 Only those materials specified by the examination coordinator may be on the student's desk while the examination is in progress. - d.
-Students may not open the examination booklets or read examination questions prior to the commencement of the exam.
-The Examination Coordinator or his/her representative will announce the beginning and the end of each examination. - e.
+Students may not open the examination booklets or read examination questions prior to the commencement of the examination.
+The examination coordinator or his/her representative will announce the beginning and the end of each examination. - e.
 All changes or corrections to examination questions will be given to students prior to the commencement of the examination.
 These changes will be posted in a clearly visible location for the duration of the examination.
-If during the course of the examination any additional corrections are required, the Examination Coordinator or his/her representative will determine if the time required to complete the examination should be lengthened. - f.
-A student may not enter an examination after one hour of that exam has elapsed.
-A student arriving late must complete the examination in the time remaining unless the Examination Coordinator rules otherwise based on the circumstances causing the lateness. - g.
+If during the course of the examination any additional corrections are required, the examination coordinator or his/her representative will determine if the time required to complete the examination should be lengthened. - f.
+A student may not enter an examination after one hour of that examination has elapsed.
+A student arriving late must complete the examination in the time remaining unless the examination coordinator rules otherwise based on the circumstances causing the lateness. - g.
 A student may not leave an examination until one hour of the examination has elapsed.
-A student may not leave during the last 15 minutes of an examination unless instructed to do so by the Examination Coordinator or his/her representative. - h.
-Students may not speak during a final examination unless it is to an invigilator, teacher, the Examination Coordinator or his/her representative.
+A student may not leave during the last 15 minutes of an examination unless instructed to do so by the examination coordinator or his/her representative. - h.
+Students may not speak during a final examination unless it is to an invigilator, teacher, the examination coordinator or his/her representative.

 i.
-Students may not leave their seats during an examination except with the permission of an invigilator or the Examination Coordinator or his/her representative.
-The student who leaves the examination area and returns to complete the examination may add lost time to the end of the examination period only with the agreement of the Examination Coordinator or his/her representative.
+Students may not leave their seats during an examination except with the permission of an invigilator or the examination coordinator or his/her representative.
+The student who leaves the examination area and returns to complete the examination may add lost time to the end of the examination period only with the agreement of the examination coordinator or his/her representative.